Word equations in linear space: Space consumption

-Again, we should estimate the maximal $H_n$ value during the phase, as inside a phase we cannot guarantee that letters get compressed, i.e.\ estimate $\sum_{D: \text{ basic depfactor} } h\left(k_D + p_D + e_D \right)$.
-Using similar calculation as in the case of~\eqref{eq:Dnumbersbitspace} we obtain:
+We should estimate the maximal $H_n$ value during the phase, as inside a phase we cannot guarantee that letters get compressed, i.e.\ estimate $\sum_{i: \text{ index} } h\left(b_i + p_i + e_i \right)$.
+Using similar calculation as in the case of~\eqref{eq:Dnumbersbitspace} and properties of $h$ we obtain:

 which shows the claim of the Lemma in the case of $H_n$ and so also in case of $H$. \end{proof}